 HYDROXY ETHYL CELLULOSE (HEC)

 HEC is manufactured by reacting ethylene oxide with alkali-cellulose under very controlled atmosphere.
 The product is non ionic, colloidal water soluble thickener and rheology modifier, which has its origin from the cellulose family.
-HEC has water retention capacity twice than that of methyl cellulose and has good replica watches uk flow adjustability.
+HEC has water retention capacity twice than that of methyl cellulose and has good flow adjustability.
 It is widely used in the polymerization and copolymerization of synthetic resin, synthesizing of latex, preparation of water-based latex paint, fabric processing, oil drilling etc.

 HYDROXY ETHYL METHYL CELLULOSE (HEMC)